 This site was created to fulfill a personal objective: keeping track of movies to catch up on in a given year.
 As a guide, I combined the annual best-of lists from four venerable publications to produce a list that roughly enumerates the most notable films of each year.

 Three of these publications — Cinema Scope, Film Comment, and Sight & Sound — poll many critics to determine their rankings.
 Including The New York Times admittedly gives extra emphasis to the individual taste of their chief critics, Manohla Dargis and A.O.
 Scott, but for better or worse the Times retains an outsize influence in American film culture, and their selections tend to add more studio fare that doesn’t show up in other sources.
 Some lists are quite lengthy and entail myriad runners up, so are abridged to only the top choices.
-I’ve noted if each film was included in select film festivals: Berlin, Cannes, Locarno, New York, Sundance, Telluride, and Toronto.
+I’ve noted if each film was included in select film festivals: Berlin, Cannes, Locarno, New York, Rotterdam, Sundance, Telluride, Toronto, and Venice.
 The basket of publications and festivals is subjective; I may add more in the future, but these ones seemed like a good place to start.

 Comments, though not necessarily encouraged, are welcome: firstname.lastname@example.org